liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/40-commerce-tax-engine.markdown

 The above example calls `CommerceTaxCalculateRequest`'s `getPrice` method to retrieve the value of the `_price` variable, calculates 10%, and assigns the result to the `taxValue` variable.
-It then returns a `CommerceTaxValue` object, passing `taxValue` as one of its parameters.
+It then returns a `CommerceTaxValue` object, passing in `taxValue` as one of its parameters.
 This particular method requires the constant `_ONE_HUNDRED`, which is declared outside the method:

         private static final BigDecimal _ONE_HUNDRED = BigDecimal.valueOf(100);
     }